Learning to ride.

 11 August 2010

 My birthday.
-Liking the heat, but disliking the camp hosts, we headed south on the bumpy and sandy 160 km dirt road to Punta San Fransisquito.
-We were tired of the camp hosts as the clearly could not be bothered with us.
+Liking the heat, but disliking the camp hosts, we headed south on the bumpy and sandy 160 km dirt road to Punta San Francisquito.
+We were tired of the camp hosts as they clearly could not be bothered with us.

 40°C plus heat means you also need to carry around 3-4litres water per person per day - that's an extra 9-12kgs for 2 days which didn't help!

 It was a late start, thanks to a mass wedding in town the night before (10 couples), which meant all of the shops were closed.
 Finally got on the road.
 Talk about corrugations; I swear you could make butter or cheese on the back of your bike down this road, in about 10min.
 We didn't manage to escape the 40°C heat and 90% humidity either, and turned ourselves into little sweat bombs.
 Near the end of the day, we followed a little sign for gasoline and stopped at a ranch for coke (and a siphon, which we would not have bothered with had we realised they didn't have fuel in drums like the other little places with signs).
 We then went to the beach (15km more of the shakes) but a guy wanted $40US for a dilapidated shack on the beach; he and his mates also looked really dodgy.
 What a joke.
 Sensing they could take more than our money, we went back to the ranch, shake, shake, shake, and organised to pitch the tent on their lawn (no lawn just palapas and sand, but you get the idea).
 Cost $12us, the standard camping fee.